A Complete Guide To Spot & See Native Australian Wildlife in Sydney

 Where can we see wild Kangaroos in Sydney?

 Eastern Gray kangaroos are the species you can spot in and around Sydney and nearby suburbs via wildlife tour.
-Morisset Park in central coast, Euroka campground in inner west, Australian Botanic gardens in Camden, Kangaroos valley golf club in Southern highlands, and Nelson Bay golf club in Port Stephens are the best places to spot wild kangaroos around Sydney.
+Kalkari Discovery Centre in central coast, Euroka campground in inner west, Australian Botanic gardens in Camden, Kangaroos valley golf club in Southern highlands, and Nelson Bay golf club in Port Stephens are the best places to spot wild kangaroos around Sydney.
 For further information on spotting wild kangaroos, read our blog of “Where to see Kangaroos near Sydney”.